DogmaDragon/StashDB-docs-transition/docs/studios/index.md

 ---
-title: Scene Guidelines
+title: Studio Guidelines
 hide:
 ---

-# Scene Guidelines
+# Studio Guidelines

-Scene guidelines are sorted into various groups and sub-sections to help editors find all guidelines relating to a particular subject.
+Studio guidelines are sorted into various groups and sub-sections to help editors find all guidelines relating to a particular subject.
 These categories can be found in two different places, both presented in roughly the same order as they appear within StashDB.

-As long as you remain within the **Scene Guidelines** section of the website, all of these sections will be listed in the sidebar on the left-hand side for quick navigation.
+As long as you remain within the **Studio Guidelines** section of the website, all of these sections will be listed in the sidebar on the left-hand side for quick navigation.

 Alternatively, these same categories can be found in the tabbed lists below.
-The first tab covers guidelines unique to creating and destroying scenes, while the others emulate the tabs within StashDB's edit forms.
+The first tab covers guidelines unique to creating and destroying studios, while the others emulate the tabs within StashDB's edit forms.

 === "Generic Actions"